Fesikh: Hazard

-Each year, reports of a few cases of food poisoning involving incorrectly prepared fesikh appear in Egyptian periodicals, especially during the Sham el-Nessim festival, when the Egyptians consume this traditional pickled fish.
+Each year, reports of a few cases of food poisoning involving incorrectly prepared fesikh appear in Egyptian periodicals, especially during the Sham el-Nessim festival, when Egyptians consume this traditional pickled fish.

 In April 2012, the Canadian Food Inspection Agency issued recalls for whole fesikh mullet, cut up fesikh mullet in oil, and whole fesikh shad that were sold from a store in Toronto.
 There were three reported illnesses associated with the consumption of the products, which may have been contaminated with Clostridium botulinum bacteria.

-However, these reports never deterred the Egyptians from eating this celebratory dish, since they pertain only to improperly prepared fesikh and to expired or contaminated fesikh; the Egyptian ministry of health constantly urges the Egyptians to buy their fesikh from known and trusted vendors and to check expiration dates, or to prepare it properly if they do so at home, and stores selling the fish are constantly investigated.
+These reports never deterred the Egyptians from eating this celebratory dish, however, as they pertain only to improperly prepared fesikh and to expired or contaminated fesikh; the Egyptian Ministry of Health constantly urges Egyptians to buy their fesikh from known and trusted vendors and to check expiration dates, or to prepare it properly if they do so at home, and stores selling the fish are constantly investigated.

+In different regions

+Fesikh spread from Egypt to the Gaza Strip, where it is traditionally made for Eid al-Fitr and is stuffed with onions and fried rather than eaten as is, Gazan fesikh is also made into a yahni.